build-on-aws/bedrock-agent-txt2sql/README.md

 ![Lambda role name 2](Streamlit_App/images/lambda_role2.png)

 - The last thing we need to do with the Lambda is update the configurations.
 Navigate to the `Configuration` tab, then `General Configuration` section on the left.
-From here select ***Edit***.
+From here select Edit.

 ![Lambda role name 2](Streamlit_App/images/lambda_config1.png)